Bringing empty homes back to life

 We’re celebrating World Vacant Homes Day

-Cornerstone Homes is proud to support the launch of World Vacant Homes Day on 8th October 2025, alongside Councils, networks and forums across the world.
+Cornerstone Homes is proud to support the launch of World Vacant Homes Day on 8th October 2025, alongside councils, networks and forums across the world.

 Sources